 For example, a customer service representative with a track record of customer satisfaction might write: Customer success professional with 3+ years experience delighting clients in the retail industry.

 Similarly, an experienced dental assistant could write: Certified dental assistant with 12+ years in direct patient care.

-- Summary: Extensive experience in charting, scheduling and delivering best in class customer service.
-Vast knowledge of clinical procedure and dental terminology.
+Summary: Extensive experience in charting, scheduling and delivering best in class customer service.
+Vast knowledge of clinical procedures and dental terminology.
 Looking for new opportunities in private dental practice.

-- Headline: Aspiring financial services professional with degree in Business Administration.
+Headline: Aspiring financial services professional with a degree in business administration.